-During the reference period, CIP adhered to CIPs Biodiversity Action Plan, which aims to minimise potential impacts relevant to this indicator.
+During the reference period, CIP adhered to CIP's Biodiversity Action Plan, which aims to minimise potential impacts relevant to this indicator.
 This is achieved by identifying risks and conducting an Environmental Impact Assessment for each investment made in the fund.
 As part of this process, all biodiversity risks are mitigated to strive for biodiversity neutrality.

-In one of the projects, Jeonnam I, a negative impact within a biodiversity sensitive area was identified.
-A mitigation plan has been put in place and is currently underway.
-Additionally, several environmental studies and actions have been taken by other projects to ensure biodiversity conservation, including, among others, preserving right whales, turtles and bat species.
+While the project within CI Artemis II has not been identified to harm a biodiversity sensitive area, CIP's general approach is that several environmental studies and actions have been taken by projects to ensure biodiversity conservation, including preserving right whales, turtles and bat species, among others.
 In addition, automatic turbine shutdown, single bubble curtains, and blade patterning processes have been adopted.

-During the next reference periods the fund will continue to monitor the indicator to seek continued alignment with CIPs Responsible Investment Policy, Biodiversity Action Plan and the Funds ESG Standards.
+During the next reference periods fund will continue to monitor the indicator to seek alignment with CIPs Biodiversity Action Plan, and CIP's Responsible Investment Policy and ensure that all harm will be mitigated.
+CIP's continued work with the Fund's projects on protecting endangered species and minimising environmental impacts.

-Water - Emissions to water 2023 Data coverage 2024 Data coverage Tonnes of emission to water generated by investee companies per million EUR 8 invested (weighted average) 0 58% 0 94% Waste - Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by investee companies 9 per million EUR invested (weighted average) 0.01 66% 8 79%
+Water - Emissions to water 2023 Data coverage 2024 Data coverage Tonnes of emission to water generated by investee companies 8 per million EUR invested (weighted average) n/a 0% n/a 0% Waste - Hazardous waste and radioactive waste ratio Tonnes of hazardous waste and radioactive waste generated by 9 investee companies per million EUR invested (weighted average) n/a 0% n/a 0%